For 2 meter QSO’s we have been using the Kenwood TH-F6. It’s compact and the true dual receive feature works well for our needs.

 We have added this Sain Sonic ARPS radio.
 Compact with GPS built in.

 It is not convenient for the skydiver to log his own QSO’s while in the air so logging is done by a recorder that is patched into another HT.

 For 2 meter jumps all this equipment is safely stowed into a modified vest.

-Michael G, KF6WRW, sets up air-to-ground live video using a GoPro camera and a 2 watt 5.8GHz transmitter.
+Our air-to-ground live video consists of a GoPro camera and a 2 watt 5.8GHz transmitter.
 The transmitter is a Black Mamba with a circular polarized antenna.
-The transmitter, which is powered by a 1,000 mAh LiPro batterie, is attached to Michael’s foot and a composite cable runs up to the GoPro mounted on the jumpers helmet or chest pack. https://youtu.be/3WSmFzQbWRo
+The transmitter is attached to the jumpers foot and a composite cable runs up to the GoPro mounted on the jumpers radio vest.

 Michael W, K6MFW, is our streaming video guru.
-His station is set up to obtain multiple camera feeds from both ground and air and then streamed live over the internet.
+His station is set up to obtain multiple camera POVs (point of views) from both ground and air and then streames it live over the internet.